SteeltoeOSS/Documentation/docs/configuration/configuration-placeholderprovider.md

 ```

-The following example shows how to add to the `IWebHostBuilder`:
+Extensions are also provided for quick addition to both `IHostBuilder` and `IWebHostBuilder`.
+Their usage is identical - the following example shows how to add to the `IWebHostBuilder`:

 ```csharp
 public class Program